quicwg/base-drafts/draft-ietf-quic-transport.md

 Thus, when seeing a new remote transport address, an endpoint MUST verify that its peer can receive and respond to packets at that new address.
-By providing copies of the data that it receives, the peer proves that it is receiving packets at the new address and consents to receive data.
+By providing copies of the data that it receives, the peer proves that it is receiving packets at the new address and consents to receiving data.

-Prior to validating the new remote address, and endpoint MUST limit the amount of data and packets that it sends to its peer.
-At a minimum, this needs to consider the possibility that packets are sent without congestion feedback.
+Prior to validating the new remote address, an endpoint MUST limit the amount of data and packets that it sends to its peer.

-Once a connection is established, address validation is relatively simple (see
-{{address-validation}} for the process that is used during the handshake).
+Retransmissions of packets that were originally sent on the previous path MUST instead be sent on the new path, and they SHOULD NOT count against the outstanding data relative to the congestion window, and they SHOULD NOT incur a loss event for the congestion control algorithm.
+However, care should be taken not to overwhelm the (potentially unknown) capacity of the new link.

+- TODO: Put some of this in recovery draft instead

+- Describe what this means.
+Old packets from the previous

 An endpoint validates a remote address by sending a PATH_CHALLENGE frame containing a payload that is hard to guess.
 This frame MUST be sent in a packet to the new address.
 Once a PATH_RESPONSE frame containing the same payload is received, the address is considered to be valid.
-The PATH_RESPONSE frame can use any path on its return.  << Do we want this to still be true?>>  A PATH_CHALLENGE frame containing 12 randomly generated {{?RFC4086}} octets is sufficient to ensure that it is easier to receive the packet than it is to guess the value correctly.
+A PATH_CHALLENGE frame containing 12 randomly generated {{?RFC4086}} octets is sufficient to ensure that it is easier to receive the packet than it is to guess the value correctly.

-Because a PATH_CHALLENGE frame is not

-If the PATH_CHALLENGE frame is determined to be lost, a new PING frame SHOULD be generated.
-This PING frame MUST include a new Data field that is similarly difficult to guess.
+If the PATH_CHALLENGE frame is determined to be lost, a new PATH_CHALLENGE frame SHOULD be generated.
+This PATH_CHALLENGE frame MUST include a new Data field that is similarly difficult to guess.

-If validation of the new remote address fails, after allowing enough time for possible loss and recovery of packets carrying PING and PONG frames, the endpoint MUST terminate the connection.
+If validation of the new remote address fails, after allowing enough time for possible loss and recovery of packets carrying PATH_CHALLENGE and their associated PATH_RESPONSE frames, the endpoint MUST terminate the connection.
 When setting this timer, implementations are cautioned that the new path could have a longer round trip time than the original.
 The endpoint MUST NOT send a CONNECTION_CLOSE frame in this case; it has to assume that the remote peer does not want to receive any more packets.

 If the remote address is validated successfully, the endpoint MAY increase the rate that it sends on the new path using the state from the previous path.
 The